hpssjellis/portenta-pro-community-solutions/README.md

 Started March 20st 2021

+Note: All tinyMqtt code has been adapted for the Portenta from https://github.com/hsaturn/TinyMqtt

 ## Install from the Arduino IDE library manager --> search for "Portenta", then install the "Portenta Pro Coummnity Solutions"

 Install it as a standalone or with the few supporting libraries.
 Either way works fine.